AI4Finance-Foundation/FinRL/README.md

 FinRL is the open source library for practitioners.
 To efficiently automate trading, the open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance.
 FinRL provides a unified framework that supports various markets, SOTA DRL algorithms, benchmarks of many quant finance tasks, live trading, etc.

-Roadmaps of FinRL:

-**FinRl 1.0**: for demonstrative and educational purpose.

-**FinRl 2.0**: for demonstrative and educational purpose.

 To contribute?
 Please check the call for contributions at the end of this page.

 Feel free to leave us feedback: report bugs using Github issues, discuss FinRL development in the slack channel, or join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance).